 Order ‘Thank You‘ cards from your stationer to make this as easy as possible for you to make sure you do them.
 Making time to sit there and write thank you notes is hard enough.
 Your schedule may not allow for so much time for these so order them early so they are' ready to go when you are.

 Make sure you have the correct address and start creating the envelope addresses in a word template- Avery offers free address labeling templates.
 If you're old school then you can skip this step altogether and write them by hand.
 I have bad handwriting so I would never recommend this.

 Brainstorm the body of your thank you card template.
 As much as we'd like each to be completely personalized, that just may not be possible and will end up discouraging you from ever writing them.
 Here is a good template to start with.

 Dear Joe and Jane,

-Prince(ss) charming and I cannot express how grateful we are to you for being present with us on the most important day of our lives.
-We had so much fun dancing till the end with you on our wedding day.
+We cannot express how grateful we are to you for being present with us on the most important day of our lives.
+We had so much fun catching up and dancing with you.
 We received the [insert personal gift] slow cooker you gave us and it was the perfect gift for our ultra busy schedules.
 We'd love to have you over for dinner one of these days to show you our new cooking skills.

 Mr. and Mrs. Happily Ever After